turingschool/curriculum/source/projects/eventmanager.markdown

 template_letter = File.read "form_letter.html"
 ```

-.aside It is important to define the `form_letter.html` file in the root of project directory and not in the lib directory.
+It is important to define the `form_letter.html` file in the root of project directory and not in the lib directory.
 This is because when the application runs it assumes the place that you started the application is where all file references will be located.
 Later, we move the file to a new location and are more explicit on defining the location of the template.

 ### Replacing with `gsub` and `gsub!`